watertap-org/watertap/docs/technical_reference/costing/multiple_choice_costing_block.rst

 Usage
 -----

-The MultipleChoiceCostingBlock allows the user to pre-specify all costing methods on-the-fly and change between them without rebuilding the flowsheet or even the base costing relationships on the costing package.
+The MultiUnitModelCostingBlock allows the user to pre-specify all costing methods on-the-fly and change between them without rebuilding the flowsheet or even the base costing relationships on the costing package.